Ajodhya Hills: Development

 Purulia Pumped Storage Project with an installed capacity of 900 MW (4 X 225 MW) has been set up in Ajodhya hills under Baghmundi police station with the loan assistance of Japan Bank for International Cooperation.

 Near Ajodhya Hills, there is Turga Dam and the Lake, and the pleasant waterfall formed by the River Bamni.
-The site of the Turga Dam site is a perfect tourist spot, where the visitors can spend their day.
+The Turga Dam site is a tourist spot, where the visitors can spend their day.